mattcroat/joy-of-code/posts/sveltekit-authentication-using-cookies/sveltekit-authentication-using-cookies.md

 ## Setting Up The Database

-In this post you're going to learn how to authenticate users securely using cookies to have protected routes.
+In this post you're going to learn how to authenticate users securely using cookies and using protected routes.

 I'm using a regular SvelteKit skeleton project with TypeScript but if you want to follow along create a new SvelteKit project with `npm init svelte auth` or pick SvelteKit from one of the fullstack options at [StackBlitz](https://stackblitz.com/) (it uses Node.js in the browser 🤯).